Louise Smith

 Louise is a Partner, practising as part of our Dispute Resolution team and heads up our specialised fraud unit.
 She has significant experience advising on motor, employers’ and public liability as well as indemnity claims for both insured and self-insured bodies.

-In addition to an extensive practice in general litigation (across all Court levels), Louise has designed and created strategic strategies for the prevention and detection of fraudulent claims for major Insurers and has a significant success rate in the defence of fraudulent and exaggerated claims.
-Louise also works for the large loss and complex team of a leading Insurer advising on quantum, assessing and advising on liability and preparing cases for hearing.
+In addition to an extensive practice in general litigation (across all Court levels), Louise has designed and created strategies for the prevention and detection of fraudulent claims for major Insurers and regularly provides training and talks in this field to enhance Insurer awareness.
+Louise is well known for her work in defending fraudulent and exaggerated claims and has a significant success rate before the Courts.
+Louise also works on large loss and complex claims advising on quantum, assessing and advising on liability and preparing cases for hearing.

 Education